This R Data Import Tutorial Is Everything You Need

 xml_df <- data.frame(t(topxml), row.names=NULL)

-You can also choose not to do all the previous steps, which are a bit more complicated, and to just do the following:
+If you think the previous steps are a bit too complicated, just do the following:

 url <- "<a URL with XML data>" data_df <- xmlToDataFrame(url)

 From HTML tables into R is pretty straightforward: